Eryops1/Fellowprogram/Workshop/ORGA.md

 ### Discussion
 * How reproducibile are your results?
 Did you take any precautions on how to store data?
 * Where do you publish?
 Open Access Journals?
 The Leibniz Open Access publishing fund: easy and fast cost takeover.
-* Open peer review
+* Open peer review: who has experience, advantages and drawbacks?
+Opinions?
 * Wikipedia: ever written an article?
 Check out Plos Topic pages!

-## Orga
-### Strategy museum
-Head of FB4 says ist mostly citizen science, but I should contact Jana Hoffmann (FB3) as she is working on open access --> FB3 has to be contacted for support on the rechnical aspects (data storage options at the MfN etc) --> contact Vogel for mueseums policy

-### Leibniz
-- Supports Open Access and is part and supports the Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities
-- Offers publicationsfund for open access articles (restricted, check the numbers again)
-- Strategy restricted to open access
+* etc

 ### Other
-- book a seminar room
+- book a seminar room (20th Feb)
-- accomodation costs for anyone (Daniel?) - - budget this year still not confirmed, only in February
+- accomodation costs for anyone?
+- prepare handout?